andredias/perfect_python_project/README.rst

 This project template creates the basic structure for a minimum FastAPI application.
 It extends the `Perfect Python Project <https://github.com/andredias/perfect_python_project>`_ template.

-The template design and structure is described in the article `Minimal Project in FastAPI <https://blog.pronus.io/en/posts/python/minimal-fastapi-project/>`_.
+The template design and structure is described in these articles:

+#. `Minimal Project in FastAPI <https://blog.pronus.io/en/posts/python/minimal-fastapi-project/>`_.
+#. `Packaging and Distribution of the Minimal FastAPI Project <https://blog.pronus.io/en/posts/python/fastapi/packaging-and-distribution-of-the-minimal-fastapi-project/>`_

 Features